GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/extended_io_bus.md

 </GameScene>
 </Row>

-ME Extended Import/Export Bus works faster than the normal <ItemLink id="ae2:import_bus" />/<ItemLink id="ae2:export_bus" />
+The ME Extended Import and Export Buses work faster than the standard <ItemLink id="ae2:import_bus" /> and <ItemLink id="ae2:export_bus" />
-(Default speed multiplier is 8.
-It is configurable).
+(the default speed multiplier is 8, but it is configurable).

-They also have more upgrade slots compared with the normal ones.
+They also have more upgrade slots than the standard buses.